wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

 ..
-Copyright (C) 2021 Wazuh, Inc.
+Copyright (C) 2015-2022 Wazuh, Inc.

-.. meta:: :description: Elasticsearch is a highly scalable full-text search engine.
-Install  Elasticsearch in a single-node or multi-node configuration according to your environment needs.
+.. meta:: :description: Wazuh indexer is a highly scalable full-text search engine.
+Install  Wazuh indexer in a single-node or multi-node configuration according to your environment needs.

-.. _wazuh_indexer_step_by_step:

 Installing the Wazuh indexer in step-by-step mode